 Another way we are working towards climate neutrality is by embracing innovation.
 Our ambition is that by 2025, 90% of our articles will be sustainable, which requires us to rethink how we design and create our products.

 At adidas we have various teams working on innovative materials that help us to reduce our footprint through product creation.
 One of these projects is working to replace virgin polyester with recycled polyester wherever possible by 2024.
 This switch to recycled polyester has helped us already to reduce our carbon footprint.

 Another example is the Adizero x Allbirds 2.94 CO2e shoe.
-Together with Allbirds, we created our most climate-friendly performance running shoe ever.
+Together with Allbirds, we created our lowest carbon poerformance shoe ever.
 At just 2.94kg CO2e per pair, the shoe is responsible for emitting 63% less CO2e than a comparable running shoe across its entire lifetime.

 “The only way we can sustain our company’s growth is by being innovative.
 New ways to bring elevated experiences to our consumers is based on our ability to find new and sustainable ways to do that.
 Innovation is therefore a sustainability strategy, and sustainability is an innovation strategy.” – Tom Waller, SVP Innovation at adidas.

 Measuring our environmental impact across the value chain

 Achieving our ambitious targets requires reliable data, so we have developed an environmental footprint tool that enables us to quantify and monitor our environmental impacts – not only across our own operations, but along our entire value chain.
 This covers all stages from extraction, production and processing of materials, product assembly, own operations, logistics, to the disposal of our products at their end of life.